sytakadamiob/watchlist-web-app/FIREBASE-SETUP.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
 2. Select your project: **watchlist-app-f1dbc**
 3. Go to **APIs & Services** → **Credentials**
-4. Find your API key: `AIzaSyDQdsfgxHtldyRSxr227o6rvuvuR2i8CGT4`
+4. Find your API key (the one you reset/created for this project)
 5. Click on it to edit
 6. Under **Application restrictions**, select **HTTP referrers (web sites)**
 7. Click **Add an item** and add these referrers: